 This is the essence of the #hellomynameis campaign.
 This campaign was started in the UK by Dr. Kate Granger, a physician battling terminal cancer.
-As a patient, Kate noticed what a huge difference she felt when medical staff introduced themselves to her before delivering her care.
-Kate went on to raise awareness about the importance of introductions in health-care in the UK and #hellomynameis is now an international movement.
+As a patient, Kate noticed what a huge difference she felt when health care staff introduced themselves to her before delivering her care.
+Kate went on to raise awareness about the importance of introductions in health care in the UK and #hellomynameis is now an international movement.

 While July 23 marks International #hellomynameis Day, the goal at Vancouver Coastal Health (VCH) is to embed these conversations into everyday practice.
 Since 2019, VCH has joined countries across the globe in celebrating this day and spreading Kate’s message.